Skip to content

 Plugin (§3) Standalone skill (§4)

-What it installs MCP server only (63 tools) Skill markdown for Python library usage
+What it installs MCP server only (111 default tools; up to 168 with all env-gated families configured) Skill markdown for Python library usage

 Command /plugin install patent-client-agents@patent-client-agents patent-client-agents-skill-install